Kotlin/kotlin-wasm-examples/compose-jetsnack/README.md

 ### Run Web version via Gradle

-Run the following Gradle command in the terminal: `./gradlew :web:wasmRun`
+Run the following Gradle command in the terminal: `./gradlew :web:wasmJsRun`

 Once the application starts, open the following URL in your browser: `http://localhost:8080`